nvignola/jwt-token-detective/README.md

 - **⏰ Expiry Tracking** - Shows when tokens expire and marks expired ones in red
 - **📋 One-Click Copy** - Copy any JWT token to clipboard instantly
 - **🔍 Request History** - See all API calls made with each token, with method badges and timestamps
-- **🧹 Auto Cleanup** - Automatically removes old tokens after 24 hours
+- **🧹 Smart Cleanup** - Removes old request history after 2 hours, expired tokens after 1 hour grace period
 - **🔒 Privacy First** - All data stays local, nothing sent to external servers

 ## 📦 Installation